benureau/recode/benureau2015_gb/readme.md

 ## Directly Online

 You can either:

-0. Access [an non-interactive html version](http://fabien.benureau.com/recode/benureau2015_gb/benureau2015_gb.html), with precomputed outputs.
+1. Access [an non-interactive html version](http://fabien.benureau.com/recode/benureau2015_gb/benureau2015_gb.html), with precomputed outputs.
-0. Access [an interactive version online](http://mybinder.org/repo/humm/recode/benureau2015_gb/benureau2015_gb.ipynb), powered by the binder service.
+2. Access [an interactive version online](http://mybinder.org/repo/humm/recode/benureau2015_gb/benureau2015_gb.ipynb), powered by the [binder service](http://mybinder.org).
+This is still experimental; the computations may take a long time.

 ## Installing Locally